thristozova/info/features/crm/team-collaboration.md

 ## Social Groups in @@name

 Social Groups are a brand-new functionality of @@name.
-They are the next brick
+They are the next building block of the Social ERP concept implementation.
-Comprising a stack of features
+Comprising a stack of features, Social Groups allow you to integrate all of your internal teams' information flow using various features.
+Groups allow you to divide and combine: divide the team work within a single group which targets just the right people concerned

+Social Groups include the following features:

+* Chatter - Instant communication, reactions
+* Social Calendar -
+* To Do Tasks -
+* Group Files -
+* Group Members -

+features such as instant communication, event scheduling, to-do tasks, and file storage.